 - Superior research skills and able to read and understand academic material

 - Attention to detail, commitment to accuracy, and an eagerness to learn about animal protection issues and political research

 - Proficiency in Microsoft Outlook, Word, PowerPoint, and Excel, strong familiarity with the Internet and online research tools, and basic knowledge of social media

 - Basic knowledge of the Humane Society Legislative Fund by reading hslf.org for necessary background information

 - Able to work well independently and use good judgment

-Priority consideration is given to those who can commit to a minimum of 24 hours per week for 12 weeks.
-Other schedules will be considered on a case-by-case basis.
+Priority consideration is given to those who can commit to 40 hours per week for 12 weeks.
 This internship is unpaid; however, course credit can be arranged if applicable.
 Interns must pass a criminal background check and sign a waiver and release of liability.
 The position is located in our Washington, D.C., office.

 To apply, fill out an application.
 Note: You will be asked to submit a résumé and cover letter with this application.